 When I started working as a Course Associate for Stanford Human Biology in 2008, the parodies continued.
 Songs about rims (on cars) got flipped into songs about RIMs (reproductive isolating mechanisms).
 The students were shocked and excited, and the musical production values increased as I brought in more collaborators.

-The past two and a half years have taken me to East Palo Alto (California), Ixil (Mexico), and Dunedin (New Zealand) to help encourage young students to explore science through music.
+The past three years have taken me to East Palo Alto (California), Ixil (Mexico), and Dunedin (New Zealand) to help encourage young students to explore science through music.
 We’ve made songs about healthy eating, the water cycle, fire flies, and more.

 Thanks to a Fulbright Scholarship, I was able to get a Master of Science Communication from the Centre for Science Communication at the University of Otago in New Zealand.
 For my thesis I created the “Fossil Rock Anthem” music video and conducted education research into its impacts on learning and motivation.